Transform your discovery

 Are you an innovator, researcher, or entrepreneur looking to bring your technology or idea to market?
 The National I-Corps Team Program can provide you with the tools, resources, and guidance to transform your concept into a successful venture.

-Learn about the impact your research or innovation could have in solving real-world problems by attending our Novus I-Corps Program at New Jersey Institute of Technology, a half-day introduction to I-Corps, co-sponsored by the Northeast I-Corps Hub!
+Learn about the impact your research or innovation could have in solving real-world problems by attending our Novus I-Corps Program, an introduction to I-Corps, co-sponsored by the Northeast I-Corps Hub.

 Sharing successes